Nene Park Community Plant Nursery

 What to expect

-Created to be a safe and nurturing green space which promotes learning and relaxation through a programme of activities which includes Sensory Sessions and Horticultural Courses.
+Nene Park's Community Plant Nursery was created to be a safe and nurturing green space which promotes learning and relaxation through a programme of activities.

 • NHS support workers to bring their clients to;